rastereo/webletter-front/README.md

 ## 🔧Installation

-To get started with the Webletter Frontend project, ensure that you have [Node.js](https://nodejs.org/en) installed, then clone this repository and install the dependencies:
+To get started with the project, ensure that you have [Node.js](https://nodejs.org/en) installed.
+Then, clone this repository and install the dependencies:

 ```bash
 git clone https://github.com/rastereo/webletter-front.git